Have a Blast in Cozumel Without Blowing the Budget

-If you’re looking for some info on local tacos, check out this post, here.
+If you’re looking for a full rundown of great and cheap! local tacos, check out this post, here.

 There are delicious large pizzas for around $10USD, burgers and salads for around $10 or under, mom-and-pop shops grilling meats and vegetables, and amazing homemade pasta dinners for $10 or less.
 Mexican, Venezuelan, and Indonesian meals for that or less – and you’ll likely need a take-out box for leftovers!

 Plus, with multiple large, spotless, and well-stocked grocery stores in town, if you plan on stocking up your fridge and having some meals at your hotel room or rental, you will have plenty left over for that extra day of diving!
 Or to shop for some of the Island’s best crafted silver jewelry.

 Or to keep it in your wallet, and save up for your next trip!

 Seriously, Cozumel is an incredibly easy place to find amazing restaurants where a beautiful 3-course meal with drinks will still be under $25 USD each, or you can choose one of several posh joints and go all out – still likely coming in under $50 USD, each.
 Or at the more fun budget end, have incredible fresh ceviche, tacos al pastor, and a cold Dos Equis for $5-10 bucks.

 Cozumel Accommodations: Reasonable Rates on All Levels